-Thanks to advances in both technology as well as transit software, agencies and their drivers are more efficient than ever.
+Thanks to advances in both technology as well as routing and scheduling sotfware, agencies and their drivers are more efficient than ever.
 However, the new technology can also distract drivers and that is a deadly serious issue when it comes to transit operations.
 Here are a few things that a modern transit software should do to help minimize or eliminate the possibility of driver distractions:

 1. Limit screen visibility when the vehicle is moving.